Physical therapy for bone fractures in Damascus, Oregon

 Is physical therapy covered by insurance?

-Luna is partnered with numerous insurance plans, simplifying the benefits verification process for you.
-When you choose Luna, your co-pay will consistently align with the specified co-pay amount in your insurance plan for a PT clinic visit.
-We accept all major insurances and Medicare.
+We've partnered with a wide range of insurance plans, streamlining the benefits verification process for you.
+When you opt for Luna, your co-pay will consistently match the precise amount specified by your insurance plan for visiting a PT clinic.
+All major insurances and Medicare are accepted.

 Is there a waiting list for new patients?

-No way!
-We're committed to ensuring a hassle-free start for patients in their physical therapy experience.
-New patients are always accommodated promptly, and in the majority of cases, their first at-home physical therapy session can be scheduled within 48 hours of signing up.
-Our therapists are available for appointments from 6:30 am to 8:30 pm, seven days a week.
+Absolutely not—we're committed to simplifying the process for patients to start their physical therapy.
+New patients are always welcome, and in most cases, the initial at-home physical therapy session can be scheduled within just 48 hours of signing up.
+Our therapists are available from 6:30 am to 8:30 pm, seven days a week, ensuring convenience for our patients.
 Check Availability.

 Who are Luna’s physical therapists?